Home » What Happens If You Issue A Bounced Cheque In A Loan?

 Issuing a cheque that bounces back in the course of receiving a loan brings about a number of effects that could be affix and they could be legal battles and financial obligations or even social and psychological aftermaths.
 Legal sanctions may be the short-term consequence of such an action, however the longer term consequences are the legal reputation damage, psychological issues and even the withdrawal of a number of connections from the individual.
 Knowing the possible results and taking measures against them can help avoid these issues and keep one’s finances and reputation intact.

-ALSO READ: Cheque Bounce and Its Judgments of Favor of Drawer
+ALSO READ: Cheque Bounce concepts and rules

 One can talk to a lawyer from Lead India for any kind of legal support.
 In India, free legal advice online can be obtain at Lead India.
 Along with receiving free legal advice online, one can also ask questions to the experts online free through Lead India.